-I’m sure you know what you want to achieve in 2017—but do you know what to focus on to get you there?
-Daily marketing tasks are some of the most important parts of your business when it comes to getting new customers in 2017.
+I’m sure you know what you want to achieve—but do you know what to focus on to get you there?
+Daily marketing tasks are some of the most important parts of your business when it comes to getting new customers.
 But you might be spending your time and money on the wrong marketing mix.

-The biggest mistake you can make in 2017 is focusing on marketing tasks you believe matter but really don’t.
+The biggest mistake you can make is focusing on marketing tasks you believe matter but really don’t.

 I’m guilty of doing this in the past year by giving more attention than I should have to certain marketing tasks—and subsequently neglecting the marketing activities that deeply matter to my success.
 I can’t begin to tell you the hours I’ve spent on meaningless marketing campaigns I thought were the “magic bullet” when it came to bringing in more clients, raising awareness and building client relationships.

 Truth is there are certain tasks that you absolutely must prioritize when it comes to your marketing.
 Ignore these indispensable marketing activities and you might as well ignore your business.

 What is indispensable to your business might be entirely different than someone else’s.
 And that makes figuring out your most essential tasks a bit tricky.
 But don’t worry—it’s actually pretty easy to figure out your marketing focus and marketing mix if you’re aligning it with your business goals.